“It’s a twisted reversal of augmented reality, a terrifying Cronenberg movie yet to be made.” Vice

 The Games Europe Plays has showcased the best of EU gaming from full-bodied gaming interactive installations as well as screen-based games and apps.
 The exhibitions presented an immersive, playful journey through the most innovative gaming experiences from Europe today offering the audience the opportunity to envision how gaming is used today and can be used in the future.

 ‘The Games Europe Plays’ has been conceived and developed with curator Ghislaine Boddington to give visibility to the booming and vivid European gaming scene within the UK and to envision future scenarios in which gaming experiences are at the centre of work and play.

-The Games Europe Plays is a EUNIC London project, produced by the Finnish Institute with body>data>space.
+The Games Europe Plays is a EUNIC London project, produced by the Finnish Institute and body>data>space.
 Supported by the British Council and Arts Council England presented as part of the London Games Festival Fringe official programme, at the University of Greenwich and Nesta’s FutureFest 2016.
 With additional support from the Czech Centre, the Danish Embassy, the Goethe-Institut London, the Italian Cultural Institute, the Embassy of the Netherlands and the Swedish Embassy.
 Picture credit: Toca Boca

 BBC Click on BBC World service

 ‘The Games Europe Plays’ / Tuesday 6 April 2016 with Presenter Gareth Mitchell.
 The episode is 8 minutes long, broadcasted on BBC World service.
 You can listen to it here (at 9:35m): http://www.bbc.co.uk/programmes/p03pc3my